Summit County Housing Department

 Lake Hill Neighborhood Master PlanSummit County began the master planning process for the 45-acre Lake Hill property in March 2016.
 More than 300 community members have participated in the process through interviews, focus groups, three community open houses and site field trips.

 The project team has also conducted extensive site analysis, studying the site’s topography, development constraints and infrastructure options.
-The project is now in the final master planning phase, and Summit County has begun to draft the final master plan documents.
-We are aiming to complete the master plan for the site in mid-2017 and to subsequently begin the entitlement process (rezoning and subdividing the property, as necessary).
+In collaboration with the team, Summit County has drafted the final master plan documents.

-The Lake Hill neighborhood master plan is being developed with consideration for the full range of housing needs identified in the recently completed 2016 Summit County Workforce Housing Demand Update.
-The draft master plan integrates a variety of housing types to provide a diverse mix of rental apartments, for-sale single-family/duplex homes, and townhomes that can be both for sale and for rent.
+The Lake Hill neighborhood master plan was developed with consideration for the full range of housing needs identified in the recently completed 2016 Summit County Workforce Housing Demand Update.

 Learn more about the Lake Hill Master Plan project.